exoplatform/exo-documentation/docs/GettingStarted.rst

 1- Pinning a News from creation form :

-From simple and complete creation forms, a checkbox "Pin article" is available.
+From simple and full creation forms, a  "Pin article" checkbox is available.

 |image168|